glaukon-ariston/DIY-Telescope-Dobson-114mm/README.md

 <img src="images/IMG_20181113_205939.jpg" width="300px" hspace="1em" /> <img src="images/IMG_20181113_210158.jpg" width="300px" hspace="1em" /> <img src="images/IMG_20181113_211031.jpg" width="300px" hspace="1em" /> <img src="images/IMG_20181113_211113.jpg" width="300px" hspace="1em" />

 ## Focuser
 The focuser is made out of a [PG-36 cable gland](http://cableglandsdirect.com/pg36.html).
 The locking nut needs to be worked out with a utility knife in order to widen the opening to 32mm so it can receive a 1.25" eyepiece.
-The base locking nut needs a curve ground in it so it fits the tube snugly.
+The base locking nut which is threaded needs a curve ground in it so it fits the tube snugly.
+It functions as a (pseudo) helical focuser -- you turn the focuser to change focus.

 <img src="images/IMG_20181113_212213.jpg" width="300px" hspace="1em" />